is213g9t2/project/README.md

 # 3. Using the Web Application

+Transfer the project folder in to WAMP/MAMP.
+Launch `localhost/project/signin.html` in a browser

 ## 3.1) Sign In Page (signin.html)

 Sign in via Google on the Sign In Page (_signin.html_)